Launcelot Kiggell: Early life and military career

-Kiggell was born in County Limerick on 2 October 1862, son of Launcelot John Kiggell (1829–1911), a Justice of the Peace and Major in the Cork Light Militia.
-He attended the Royal Military College, Sandhurst, and was commissioned into the Royal Warwickshire Regiment as a lieutenant on 10 May 1882.
+Kiggell was born in County Limerick on 2 October 1862, son of Launcelot John Kiggell (1829–1911), a justice of the peace and major in the Cork Light Militia.
+He attended the Royal Military College, Sandhurst, and was commissioned into the Royal Warwickshire Regiment of the British Army as a lieutenant on 10 May 1882.

-He was Adjutant of the 2nd battalion 1886–90 and was promoted captain on 3 April 1889.
-He attended Staff College, Camberley from 1893 until December 1894.
-He was then an instructor at Sandhurst from 1895 to 1897.
-From 1897 to 1899 he was Deputy Assistant Adjutant-General (DAAG) at South-Eastern District, and he was promoted to major on 6 April 1898.
+He was adjutant of the 2nd battalion of his regiment from 1886–90 and was promoted captain on 3 April 1889.
+He attended the Staff College, Camberley from 1893 until December 1894.
+He was then an instructor at the RMC, Sandhurst from 1895 to 1897.
+From 1897 to 1899 he was deputy assistant adjutant-general (DAAG) for instruction at South-Eastern District, and he was promoted to major on 6 April 1898.

 He served in South Africa throughout the Second Boer War.
 From late 1899 he served on the staff of General Sir Redvers Buller, then spent six months on the staff at HQ at Pretoria.
-He was promoted to brevet lieutenant-colonel on 29 November 1900.
-He then served as Assistant Adjutant-General (AAG) for Harrissmith District, then held the same post in Natal after the end of the war.
-He was Mentioned in Despatches.
+He was promoted to brevet lieutenant colonel on 29 November 1900.
+He then served as assistant adjutant-general (AAG) for Harrissmith District, then held the same post in Natal after the end of the war.
+He was mentioned in dispatches for his services during the war.
 After the war had ended, he returned to the United Kingdom in August 1902.